Petlja/PetljaPg/README.rst

     pg.draw.circle(surface, pg.Color("blue"), (200,200),100)

-We could say that first three lines (excuding ``import``) opens a window, and last four lines waits for user to quit, but we would not like to bore with detais of those boilerplate lines.
+We could say that first three lines (excluding ``import``) opens a window, and last four lines waits for user to quit, but we would not like to burden beginners with details of those boilerplate statements.

 Here is an equivalent example that use PatljaBg::